 If a company is considering implementing Work from Anywhere policies, each employee’s situation should be carefully reviewed.
 Erika states it is important for companies to determine whether any employee working in a different state has triggered state nexus, and to review the specific payroll tax withholding obligations in that state.

-GMT Service Solution to Help Companies Considering Work from Anywhere Policies
+Solution to Help Companies Considering Remote Work Policies

 GMT has put together a service solution to assist companies in evaluating and analyzing these issues.
 This solution helps companies by: